workshops-ukzn/2019-04-16-UKZN-SWC/index.md

   <li>Accessible restrooms are available.</li>
 </ul>
 <p>
-  Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
+  Large-print handouts are available if needed by notifying the organizers in advance.
 If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.